-If Social Security determines that none of the conditions you have meet a listing, the agency will review your medical records in order to determine what functional limitations you have.
+If the Social Security Administration (SSA) doesn’t think that any of your medical conditions meet a listing, the agency will review your records for evidence of functional limitations you have that could limit the types of jobs you can do.
 Functional limitations are problems that you have doing any activities, such as basic movements or tasks, because of your physical or mental impairments.
 Being unable to pull on a sweater because you have a torn rotator cuff or struggling to complete a puzzle due to ADHD are examples of functional limitations.

-The SSA will then take your functional limitations and translate them into terms an employer (or vocational expert) would understand in a process called "assessing your residual functional capacity (RFC)."
-Your RFC is a set of restrictions that reflect the most you're capable of doing in a work environment.
+Social Security takes your functional limitations and translates them into terms an employer (or vocational expert) would understand in a process called assessing your residual functional capacity (RFC).
+Your RFC is a set of restrictions that reflects the most you’re capable of doing in a work environment.
 For example, somebody with a torn rotator cuff might be restricted from jobs involving overhead reaching, while someone with ADHD could be limited to simple, repetitive, routine job tasks.

-Social Security doesn't expect you to work in a situation that's too painful, or too stressful, for you to handle, so the agency will look at all your impairments combined to determine your RFC.
-Your RFC will likely include a bundle of restrictions about the kinds of activities you should avoid at work.
-Restrictions can be classified as exertional, non-exertional, and mental.
+Social Security doesn’t expect you to work in a situation that’s too painful or too stressful for you to handle, and your RFC should reflect this.
+The agency looks at your combined impairments to determine your RFC, which will likely include a bundle of restrictions about the kinds of activities you should avoid at work.
+These restrictions can be classified as exertional or non-exertional.
+(Mental impairments fall under the category of nonexertional impairments.)

 Applicants with physical conditions will almost always have an RFC that limits them from performing jobs requiring heavy lifting or lengthy standing.
-The maximum amount of weight that you can lift and carry, as well as the most length of time you can be on your feet, is called your exertional level.
+The maximum amount of weight that you can lift and carry, as well as the maximum length of time you can be on your feet, is called your “exertional level.”

 The exertional level your RFC contains depends on the severity of your physical symptoms.
 Somebody with an MRI showing mild-to-moderate arthritis in their neck might have an RFC restricting them to light or medium work, while someone with an MRI showing severe arthritis could be restricted to sedentary work.

-Physical restrictions that aren't about how much weight you can carry but still affect the kinds of jobs you can do are called non-exertional restrictions.
-If you have difficulty tying your shoes because you have a slipped disc in your lower back, your RFC will likely limit the amount of bending you can do (a postural restriction).
+Physical restrictions that aren’t about how much weight you can carry but still affect the kinds of jobs you can do are called “non-exertional” restrictions.
+If you have difficulty tying your shoes because you have a bulging disc in your lower back, for example, your RFC will likely limit the amount of bending you can do (a postural restriction).
 Or if you have carpal tunnel syndrome that makes it hard for you to type, your RFC will include how long you can use your hands (a manipulative restriction).

 Restrictions on non-exertional activities are defined by how often you can do them in an 8-hour workday.

-Just like with your exertional level, limits in your RFC on the amount of non-exertional activities you can perform depends on how severe your symptoms are.
+Just like with your exertional level, the limitations in your RFC on the amount of non-exertional activities you can perform depend on how severe your symptoms are.
 Somebody with mild asthma might still be able to work around dust or fumes (an environmental restriction) frequently, while somebody with moderate asthma might only be able to tolerate that occasionally.
 If your symptoms are severe enough, your RFC might contain restrictions preventing you from doing an activity at all.

 If you have a mental health condition, you experience side effects from medications that impair your memory and concentration, or you struggle to focus through pain, your RFC will contain restrictions on the types of job tasks you can do and who you can work with.
 Job tasks are classified according to skill level, which reflects how challenging they are.